“Are You On Drugs?” 5 Lies Your Kids Will Tell YouPosted on September 26, 2017

 *Names changed - Alumni (still sober past clients) and Clients in treatment at Oaks of Hope Detox Residential Addiction Treatment, between the ages of 18 and 36 shared with us.
 Many suffered for years in the lifestyle of addiction, before they finally did get clean.
 Most express deep regret that they had been so adept at deceiving their parents when they were in their early teens or preteens.

-UPDATE: 4-25-18 - A number of those who contributed are still clean and sober, and are reuniting with their children and families.
-Two have secured jobs in addiction treatment and are grateful to help others.
+UPDATE: 8-19-18 - A number of those who contributed are still clean and sober, and are reuniting with their children and families.
+One has a job in addiction treatment and is grateful to help others.
 Three are working and going to school, two for counseling and one to finish a bachelor's and aspires to go to law school.

 To speak with a counselor at Oaks of Hope, call 24/7 - 866-705-HOPE